Farmers' suicides in the United States: Kansas

 John Blaske, of Onaga, said in 2017: "In the last 25 to 30 years, there's not a day that goes by that I don't think about suicide."
 He lost his house in a fire on Thanksgiving Day in 1982 which left him and his wife homeless.
 The farm crisis intensified around the same time, and their bank raised their interest rate from 7% to 18%.
 Blaske filed for bankruptcy and lost 265 acres.

 In 2017, suicide was the eighth-highest cause of death in Kansas.
 This ranked at 13th nationally for suicides.

+Michigan

+Farmers are among those with the highest rates of suicide in Michigan, and it is a rate over five times that of the other working sectors of the state.
+In 2023, eleven people working in agricultural industries, including farming, died by suicide.
+Farming families own 95% of the state's farms, but in 2023 less than half of those had an income that was net positive.
+Michigan has seen a 7% decline in farms since 2017, with around 44,000 remaining as of 2025.

 Minnesota

 Larry Ruhland, 56, of Watkins, died in 2006.
 He killed himself on the farm he operated with his wife, Barbara.
 "I didn't put it together, because I didn't even think of the fact that Larry was under as much stress as he was under," she said.
 Barbara reached out to Ted Matthews, director of MN Rural Mental Health in Hutchinson.
 "He was a real, real guy who understood farmers and understood farm life and respected it but, at the same time, wanted you to understand how it could really suck you in and drain you completely dry", continued Ruhland.
 She rues the fact that her husband and Matthews did not meet.

 Meg Moynihan runs a dairy farm with her husband around ten miles west of New Prague.
 Her husband struggled with depression and anxiety, but recovered.
 Moynihan realized the importance of mental health and, in 2021, wrote a grant proposal that resulted in that year's United States Department of Agriculture (USDA) award.

 In 2023, Minnesota clergy began training to prevent farmers' suicides.
 Around eighty pastors enrolled in a month-long suicide-prevention program.